pskl/interlink/README.md

 Interlink is a CLI tool for psychometric benchmarking of LLMs.
 It submits any large language model to a series of questions, processes the scores and outputs the final result directly to terminal.

+## What could this be used for?

+It is our belief that a key component of AI alignment is the design of safe AI agents.
+We believe that using the current range of psychometric tests and even extending it could be incredibly useful to assess the safety of new assistant models.
+We can imagine a workflow where a variety of system prompts representing different personas is passed through a variety of psychological benchmarks that could suggest further refinements of the prompt.

 ## Install dependencies

 `pip install -r requirements.txt`